Funerals are expensive. The average funeral now costs £4,000 – that is an 80% increase in the last ten years.

 The Natural Death website gives details about how to organise a funeral yourself, without a funeral director.
 This might be to save money or perhaps you just don’t want a traditional funeral for Sally.

-If this seems very daunting, you can use a funeral director but take charge of some parts yourself, for example you could print a personalised Order of Service yourself, perhaps with photographs of her.
+If this seems very daunting, you can use a funeral director but do some of it yourself.
+For example, you could print a personalised Order of Service yourself, perhaps with photographs of her.
 This doesn’t just save costs, it can give a lovely service.

 If you want to use a funeral director, go through all the details including costs before committing to use his services, as after discussing things you may prefer to go to someone else.

 “My number one call over the past 18 months has been from people in financial difficulty who think they have to use the first funeral director they come across.
 But people need to know there are alternatives.
 They should shop around and stick to a budget.”

 Rosie says she has a list of companies who will keep the cost of a funeral a lot lower than average.

 Often after a death you may be feeling that you should have phoned Sally more often, or feel upset that you couldn’t manage to get to the hospital before she died.